MicrosoftDocs/Virtualization-Documentation/virtualization/community/team-blog/2012/20120313-hyper-v-replica-prerequisites-for-certificate-based-deployments.md

  (or)
-* For a SAN certificate, set the Subject Alternative Name’s DNS Name to the primary server name (e.g.: _primary1.contoso.com_ ).
+* For a SAN certificate, set the Subject Alternative Name's DNS Name to the primary server name (e.g.: _primary1.contoso.com_ ).
 If the primary server is part of a cluster, the Subject Alternative Name of the certificate should contain the FQDN of the HVR Broker (install this certificate on all the nodes of the cluster).

   * Ensure that the valid X.509v3 certificate is not revoked.
-  * Check if the root of this certificate is present in the “Trusted Root Certification Authorities” of the replica server certificate store.
+  * Check if the root of this certificate is present in the "Trusted Root Certification Authorities" of the replica server certificate store.